 The next FRPT conference will organized in Barcelona, Spain, 30 November – 2 December 2022.
 The conference will be also organized online.
 The FRPT Conference brings together the latest radiation therapies of today with the research and trials that are shaping the oncology treatment of tomorrow.
 For three days the leading researchers and clinicians will fire you into the future of radiotherapy with stimulating discussions, plenary lectures and a range of presentations.
 Abstract Submission for FRPT 2022 is open until 8 June.
 Go to the conference website.

 EURAMET website of the Project is here.

 UHDpulse – Metrology for advanced radiotherapy using particle beams with ultra-high pulse dose rates is a joint research project within the European Metrology Programme for Innovation and Research (EMPIR).
-The project began on 1 September 2019 and will run for three years, finishing on 31 August 2022.
+The project began on 1 September 2019 and will run for 3.5 years, finishing on 28 February 2023.
 The overall goal of the project is to provide the metrological tools needed to establish traceability in absorbed dose measurements of particle beams with ultra-high pulse dose rates (UHPDR), i.e. with ultra-high dose per pulse or with ultrashort pulse duration.
 The project is coordinated by the National Metrology Institute of Germany, PTB.

 The specific objectives are:

 - To develop a metrological framework, including SI-traceable primary and secondary reference standards and validated reference methods for dosimetry measurements for particle beams with ultra-high pulse dose rates.